ThbltLmr/yt-term/ARTICLE.md

 ## Getting video data for a YouTube video with yt-dlp and ffmpeg
 Step one is to get our first thread to download data from YouTube, and store it in RGB format in the RGB frames queue.
 Considering the variety of existing video formats, the complexity of codecs, containers and of the YouTube API, I personally cowardly decided to rely on the superior programmers at `yt-dlp` and `FFmpeg` to provide me a stream of RGB frames.

 First, we need to decide on a width and height for the frames we want to display.
-I pretended it was 2010 and went with 360p (i.e. 360 * 640), to avoid any performance issues.
+I initally tried a 720p resolution, but it seemed my program was not able to display frames at 25 FPS.
+The average FPS was around 15-20.
+So I pretended it was 2010 and went with 360p (i.e. 360 * 640), to avoid these performance issues.
 We can then know the size of each RGB frame (360 * 640 * 3 bytes per pixel = 691200 bytes of RGB data per frame in my case).
 Then, we can set up `yt-dlp` and `FFmpeg` piped together to provide us with a stream of RGB frames downloaded from YouTube:
 - we start `yt-dlp` for our favorite video, selecting a 360p format and outputting the result to `STDOUT`;
 - pipe the `yt-dlp` output to `FFmpeg`;
 - kindly ask `FFmpeg` to convert the data to RGB and output it to `STDOUT`